 What does it cost?

 There is an Annual Membership fee of $50, which gives you membership from April through the following March.
 For each Saturday that you sell, an 8x8 Booth space is $13+10% of your sales for the day, a 4x4 Booth Space is $8+10%, and Strolling Vendors pay $5+10%.
-Booth fees are paid at the Info booth at the end of the Market day.
+Booth fees are paid at the Info booth at the end of each Market day.
 Holiday Market has a separate fixed fee schedule.
 See the Holiday Market Application for specifics.

 How do I get a booth space?